allanbreyes/udacity/README.md

 <!-- What changes do you notice in the agent's behavior when compared to the basic driving agent when random actions were always taken?
 Why is this behavior occurring? -->

 After implementing a basic Q-Learner in the driving agent architecture, I noticed significant reduction in the time needed to reach the destination.
 Specifically, the agent had bias towards movement to the next waypoint (as opposed to randomly).
 After 50 trials, the average running reward was `22.18` and the average number of steps taken was `13.38`.
 The agent was incredibly quick to learn and develop a robust policy layer; in comparison, the first trial (learning from scratch) received less than half the reward (`9.5`) and took more than twice as long to reach the destination (`28` steps).
+Most importantly, the agent acheived a 100% success rate in reaching its destination.

 After the first trial, the agent quickly learned the "rules of the road", particularly for traffic signs.
 Throughout the remaining trials, less common encounters with other cars on the roads added increased, albeit marginal, knowledge and proficiency to the agent.
 Comparing the metrics from the first half to the last half, I observed a `3%` increase in reward and `4%` decrease in steps taken.
 I believe this to be from learning from less common states.